macthecadillac/lightline-gitdiff/README.md

 tested on Debian 9 and testing.
 Older versions of git should work but that is not guaranteed.

-#### Neovim

-This plugin uses Neovim's job-control API but in theory it should also work with Vim8 with some minor modifications.
+This plugin uses Neovim's job-control API if neovim is detected.
+Calls to `git` are otherwise synchronous.
+Note that the plugin lags on write/load if your shell is set to `fish` and that `has('nvim')` is `0`.
+Work with vim8's async features is planned.

 #### [Lightline](https://github.com/itchyny/lightline.vim)